Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets

-\subsection{Uniform Convergence of the Distortion}
+\section{Uniform Convergence of the Distortion}

-We further focus on a stronger notion of universal weak source coding, here we study whether is possible to achieve an uniform convergence of the distortion to zero (over the entire family $\Lambda$), instead of the point-wise convergence defined in expression (\ref{eq_sec_background_8}).
-Tho this end, we restrict the analysis to the rich family of envelope distributions studied in \cite{boucheron_2009} for the lossless coding problem.
-Given a non-negative function $f:\mathcal{X} \longrightarrow \left[0,1\right]$, the \emph{envelope family} indexed by $f$ is given by\footnote{It is worth mentioning the work of Boucheron {\em et al.}~\cite{boucheron_2009} that has studied the information radius of this family in the lossless case and they stablished a necessary and sufficient condition to have strong minimax universality~\cite[Theorems 3 and 4]{boucheron_2009}.}:
+In this section, we further focus on a stronger notion of universal weak source coding.
+We study whether is possible to achieve an uniform convergence of the distortion to zero (over the entire family $\Lambda$), instead of the point-wise convergence stated in Definition \ref{def_universality}.
+To this end, we restrict the analysis to the rich family of envelope distributions introduced in Section \ref{sub_sec_envelop_results_usc}.
+We can state the following dichotomy: \begin{theorem}[Uniform convergence] Let us consider the family of envelope distributions $\Lambda_f$. \begin{itemize} \item[i)] If $f\in \ell_1(\mathcal{X})$, then there is a two-stage coding scheme $\left\{ (\phi_n, \psi_n,\mathcal{C}_n): n\geq 1 \right\}$ with $\left| \pi_n\right| < \infty$ (finite size) such that